acaZdr/acaZdr/README.md

 # Hello there! 👋

-I'm Aleksandar Zdravković, a passionate third-year Computer Science student at the Faculty of Sciences.
+I'm **Aleksandar Zdravković**, a passionate third-year Computer Science student at the Faculty of Sciences.

 ## 🎓 Education
 - **Computer Science**, Faculty of Sciences, *2022-2025*
-  - Focused on: **Machine Learning**, Data Analytics, Probability, Artificial Intelligence, Databases
+  - Focused on: **Machine Learning**, Data Analytics, Probability, Artificial Intelligence, Databases, Data Structures and Algorithms
   - Completed all my coursework with the highest grade

-## 💼 Seeking Opportunities
+## 💼 Current Opportunity
+- **Data Scientist I**, *Ominimo Insurance* (Starting March 2025)
-I'm actively looking for a job opportunity in the field of **Machine Learning**.
-I'm keen to apply my academic knowledge to real-world projects, striving to gain practical experience and contribute value.
+  - Excited to apply my academic knowledge to real-world data problems and contribute to the growth of the company.

 ## 🔍 Skills & Experience
 - **Languages**: Python, C++, Java